dwilliams27/emubench-dolphin/Readme.md

 This fork of Dolphin exposes an HTTP server over `8080` to be consumed by [emubench-dolphin-serv](https://github.com/dwilliams27/emubench-dolphin-serv) and [emubench-ui](https://github.com/dwilliams27/emubench-dolphin-ui), exposing tools using MCP to allow agents to play Gamecube games.

-All changes in this fork from base dolphin are prefixed with a comment `[dmcp]`.
+All changes in this fork from base dolphin are prefixed with a comment `[emubench]`.

 ### /api/controller/:port